 Ways to overcome pregnancy hair loss

-As hormones are the main cause, hair loss is considered a difficult issue to treat.
+As hormones are the leading cause, hair loss is a problematic issue.
 However, it is possible to minimise the amount of hair loss.

 Follow the steps below to overcome hair loss during pregnancy!